Angiopoietin: Tie-2

 Tie-2/Ang-1 signaling activates β1-integrin and N-cadherin in LSK-Tie2+ cells and promotes hematopoietic stem cell (HSC) interactions with extracellular matrix and its cellular components.
 Ang-1 promotes quiescence of HSC in vivo.
 This quiescence or slow cell cycling of HSCs induced by Tie-2/Ang-1 signaling contributes to the maintenance of long-term repopulating ability of HSC and the protection of the HSC compartment from various cellular stresses.
 Tie-2/Ang-1 signaling plays a critical role in the HSC that is required for the long-term maintenance and survival of HSC in bone marrow.
 In the endosteum, Tie-2/Ang-1 signaling is predominantly expressed by osteoblastic cells.
 Although which specific TIE receptors mediate signals downstream of angiogenesis stimulation is highly contested, it is clear that TIE-2 is capable of activation as a result of binding angiopoietins.

 Angiopoietin proteins 1 through 4 are all ligands for Tie-2 receptors.
 Tie-1 heterodimerizes with Tie-2 to enhance and modulate signal transduction of Tie-2 for vascular development and maturation.
-Tyrosine kinase receptors are typically expressed on vascular endothelial cells and specific macrophages for immune responses.
+These Tyrosine kinase receptors are typically expressed on vascular endothelial cells and specific macrophages for immune responses.
 Angiopoietin-1 is a growth factor produced by vascular support cells, specialized pericytes in the kidney, and hepatic stellate cells (ITO) cells in the liver.
 This growth factor is also a glycoprotein and functions as an agonist for the tyrosine receptor found in endothelial cells.
 Angiopoietin-1 and tyrosine kinase signaling are essential for regulating blood vessel development and the stability of mature vessels.

 The expression of Angiopoietin-2 in the absence of vascular endothelial growth factor (VEGF) leads to endothelial cell death and vascular regression.
 Increased levels of Ang2 promote tumor angiogenesis, metastasis, and inflammation.
 Effective means to control Ang2 in inflammation and cancer should have clinical value.
 Angiopoeitin, more specifically Ang-1 and Ang-2, work hand in hand with VEGF to mediate angiogenesis.
 Ang-2 works as an antagonist of Ang-1 and promotes vessel regression if VEGF is not present.
 Ang-2 works with VEGF to facilitate cell proliferation and migration of endothelial cells.
 Changes in expression of Ang-1, Ang-2 and VEGF have been reported in the rat brain after cerebral ischemia.